-SHARE Multi-Academy Trust has a Strategic Board of Directors whose combined skills offer a wealth of experience and knowledge to ensure the Trust remains true to its aims and objectives, and complies with all statutory obligations as prescribed by the DfE, EFA and The Charity Commission.
+SHARE Multi-Academy Trust has a Strategic Board of Directors whose combined skills offer a wealth of experience and knowledge to ensure the Trust remains true to its aims and objectives, and complies with all statutory obligations as prescribed by the DfE, ESFA and The Charity Commission.

 Welcome to our Board of Directors

-He works for an international liquid packaging and processing company and has been involved in operational, change and strategic roles.
+Mark works for an international liquid packaging and processing company and has been involved in operational, change and strategic roles.
 He is currently responsible for driving forward part of the business globally.

 John has an MBA in Educational Management and has industry experience prior to starting his career in education.
 He has taught in secondary schools and has enjoyed learning from working with primary schools as the trust has developed.